Running Ansys Mechanical APDL using an LSF Job Scheduler (command line; without GUI)

 - Upload your project file(s) to your working directory.

-Instructions are provided for using MobaXterm to perform a secure file transfer (sftp) upload.
+We provide instructions for using MobaXterm to perform a secure file transfer (sftp) upload in or CAD Compute Cluster documents.

 - Upload your shell file to same directory.